AngusBurton/nest-js-bookmark-api/README.md

 # NestJS REST API - Bookmark App

-REST API to store bookmarks of users built with the NestJS framework.
+Created a restful api to store bookmarks of users built with the NestJS framework.
 Added simple JWT Authentication and end-to-end tests using JestJS.
 I also used docker compose to create a postgres database and connect it using prisma2.

 I really enjoyed creating the api and now have an understanding of how testing works in a backend application.